 UPSC CSE DAF II application ends on Dec 19; check details here

-The Union Public Service Commission (UPSC) has started the Detailed Application Form (DAF) for the Civil Services exam 2024.
+The Union Public Service Commission (UPSC) will soon close the Detailed Application Form (DAF) for the Civil Services exam 2024.
 Eligible candidates can fill out their DAF form through the official website upsc.gov.in or upsconline.nic.in till December 19, 2024.

 The CSE Mains 2024 was conducted from September 20 to 29, 2024.
 The shortlisted applicants have to appear for the interview round.
 The number of vacancies to be filled through the Civil Services exam 2024 is approximately 1056.